 Even most of the studio filming was done on the east coast, at New York's Filmways Studios, 246 East 127th Street, East Harlem at Second Avenue.
 The studio closed down to become a huge supermarket, which has in turn been demolished.

 The Staten Island Ferry will take you the five mile, 25 minute trip from the Staten Island Ferry Whitehall Terminal at South Ferry to St. George Ferry Terminal on Staten Island (for free).
-From St George Station, the Staten Island Rapid Transit Railway will take you four stops to Grasmere.
-It's about a half hour's walk north to Longfellow Road, a leafy cul-de-sac running east from Ocean Terrace.
+From St George Station, the Staten Island Rapid Transit Railway will take you four stops to Grasmere, or there's a bus service.
+Either way, it's about a half hour's walk north to Longfellow Avenue, a leafy cul-de-sac running east from Ocean Terrace.
 Numbers 110 and 120 are the last houses at the end of the road.
 As always, please remember these are private homes and respect the residents' privacy.

 When Don Corleone sends his consigliore, Tom Hagen (Robert Duvall), to Hollywood, to make the studio head the infamous 'offer he can't refuse', there's a great newsreel shot of the old Hollywood, with Hollywood United Methodist Church on Highland Avenue (featured in movies as far back as George Cukor's 1932 What Price Hollywood?) and Grauman’s Chinese Theatre, 6925 Hollywood Boulevard, still recognisable from the days before the area became swamped by tacky tourist shops and tattoo parlours.